-I am passionate about many things in the IT world, especially web development, infrastructure and security.
+I am passionate about many aspects of the IT world, especially web development, infrastructure and security.

-I worked for startups in Paris and San Francisco, as a DevOps, Fullstack Developper or Software Engineer.
+I worked for startups in Paris and San Francisco, as a DevOps, fullstack developper and software engineer.

-With an agent from the French CyberSecurity Agency, we published and presented a paper about the security of U2F at SSTIC, the biggest French technical security event.
+With an agent from the French CyberSecurity Agency, we published and presented a research paper about the security of U2F at SSTIC, the biggest French technical security event.

 In September 2016, I launched a startup project called GéoSchool (allowing you to discover fellow alumni on a map and obtain insider information about their jobs or internships).
 We worked on it until December 2017, deploying 9 platforms with more than 4000 users and generating more than 15k€ in revenue, and you can see the goodbye message.

 I just came back from Los Angeles, where I worked as the Fullstack Team

 I am now looking for contracting opportunities on the CET (France) or ET (New York) timezone.
 Let me know if you want to chat!

 Master 2 Degree ACN "Advanced Communication Networks" at Paris Saclay in two of the best French schools.
 Great teachers and state-of-the-art courses.
 More on the official website.

 Major in "Computer Science and Mathematics" in the 4th best French engineering school, member of the ParisTech network.

 I took an intensive six-months course of Network Security at Télécom ParisTech, including a project on Heartbleed.